 Unless you inherit the account from your spouse – in which case different rules apply – you’ll eventually have to begin taking required minimum distributions from it, known as RMDs.
 You must take annual distributions if you inherit an IRA, and those distributions are taxed as income.
 Several complex exceptions and other rules exist, however, so if you find yourself in this situation, you might want to consult a tax professional.

 If you live in Texas and spend your inheritance rather than save it, if it doesn’t represent income in respect of a decedent, and if it’s not a retirement account, you probably won’t have to pay any taxes on it at all – unless it came from one of the six states that have an inheritance tax.
 As of 2018, those states are Pennsylvania, New Jersey, Maryland, Kentucky, Iowa and Nebraska.
+If you have been asking "Which states have an inheritance tax?", hopefully this information can help.
 Even in these jurisdictions, you might not be taxed or at least not much if you’re a close relative of the deceased.

 If you end up owing an inheritance tax to one of these states because the decedent died owning the property there, you file the tax return and pay the money to that state’s department of revenue.